Open-source software movement: Evolution

-In the beginning, a difference between hardware and software did not exist.
-The user and programmer of a computer were one and the same.
-When the first commercial electronic computer was introduced by IBM in 1952, the machine was hard to maintain and expensive.
-Putting the price of the machine aside, it was the software that caused the problem when owning one of these computers.
-Then in 1952, a collaboration of all the owners of the computer got together and created a set of tools.
-The collaboration of people were in a group called PACT (The Project for the Advancement of Coding techniques).
-After passing this hurdle, in 1956, the Eisenhower administration decided to put restrictions on the types of sales AT&T could make.
-This did not stop the inventors from developing new ideas of how to bring the computer to the mass population.
-The next step was making the computer more affordable which slowly developed through different companies.
-Then they had to develop software that would host multiple users.
-MIT computation center developed one of the first systems, CTSS (Compatible Time-Sharing System).
-This laid the foundation for many more systems, and what we now call the open-source software movement.
+In the early computing era, hardware and software were not clearly distinguished.
+Computer users typically had programming knowledge and could modify the systems they used.
+When IBM introduced the first commercial electronic computer in 1952, maintenance was challenging and costs were high.
+Software complexity posed additional challenges for computer owners.
+In response, computer owners formed a collaborative group called PACT (The Project for the Advancement of Coding Techniques) to develop shared programming tools.
+In 1956, the Eisenhower administration imposed restrictions on AT&T's business activities, which influenced subsequent technological development patterns.
+Computer manufacturers subsequently focused on reducing costs and developing multi-user operating systems.
+MIT's computation center developed the Compatible Time-Sharing System (CTSS), one of the first multi-user systems, establishing foundations for later collaborative software development practices.

 The open-source movement is branched from the free software movement which began in the late 80s with the launching of the GNU project by Richard Stallman.
 Stallman is regarded within the open-source community as sharing a key role in the conceptualization of freely-shared source code for software development.
 The term "free software" in the free software movement is meant to imply freedom of software exchange and modification.
 The term does not refer to any monetary freedom.
 Both the free-software movement and the open-source movement share this view of free exchange of programming code, and this is often why both of the movements are sometimes referenced in literature as part of the FOSS or "Free and Open Software" or FLOSS "Free/Libre Open-Source" communities.